Top Agricultural Hand Tools And Their Uses

 Hand Cultivator HandTool

-A hand cultivator is used to loosen soil without damaging plant roots and maintain soil health.
+A hand cultivator is used for loosening soil and removing weeds.

 Uses: